adijo/adijo.github.com/_posts/2016-01-03-project-euler-path-sum-three-ways.md

 title: Project Euler Problem 82: Path Sum: Three Ways
 ---

-This was an interesting problem.
+# This was an interesting problem